Back to Insights

 The Agentic AI Framework (January 2026)

-Unveiled at the World Economic Forum in Davos on 22 January 2026, this is the world's first governance framework specifically for agentic AI — AI systems that can autonomously reason, plan, and take actions.
+Unveiled at the World Economic Forum in Davos on 22 January 2026, this framework represents the world's first governance standard designed specifically for agentic AI: systems that can autonomously reason, plan, and take actions in pursuit of goals.

 Key Concepts